 All Campers should be picked up by 3:15 on Friday.

-Additional Beginning Riding Lessons (optional): $49 per forty-five minute group lesson or thirty minute private lesson; will be offered at 8 AM.
+Additional Beginning Riding Lessons (optional): $49 per thirty minute group lesson.
+Will be worked into the camp day.

 8:45 to 9:00 Morning Carpool: Parent's may drop off campers.